What is Health?

 Humors, Blood-letting, and the Lapis Regia

-Before we had the modern scientific process, highly educated doctors, and all the nice rigor that emerged out of Enlightenment thinking we basically only had Alchemy, Medicine, and Religion.
-Of course, medicine took a special role out of the litany of practices within health, science, biology, anatomy and chemistry but in general there was not the rigid systemization that we have today.
+Before we had the modern scientific process, highly educated doctors, and all the nice rigor that emerged out of Enlightenment thinking we basically had Alchemy, Medicine, and Religion to explain all the wacky stuff that we couldn’t figure out.
+Of course, medicine took a special role out of the litany of practices within health, science, biology, anatomy and chemistry but in general there was not the rigid systemization that we have today and it’s important to consider the intersection of modern fields within these pre-Enlightenment spheres.

-Now, to be crystal clear, knowing what we know now, this stuff is nearly out there.
+Now, to be crystal clear, knowing what we know now, this stuff is pretty out there.
 As late as the 1800’s it was written that (from wikipedia):

 “The people who have red blood are friendly.
 They joke and laugh about their bodies, and they are rose-tinted, slightly red, and have pretty skin.